 Step Two: Simmer

 Allow the chili to simmer for another 10 minutes.
-If the chili is not sufficiently thickened, add another tablespoon of cornmeal, and thicken another 10 minutes.
+If the chili is not sufficiently thickened, add another tablespoon of cornmeal and thicken another 10 minutes.

 Conclusion

-Do you usually have to thicken your chili?
-I find that mine always needs a little help to thicken properly, and all of these tricks make it easy to get my chili to the perfect thickness every time.
+Chili is easy to make and delicious, and it’s always a crowd-pleaser.
+You can cook it over the stove or let a crock pot do the work while you’re out and about.
+However, sometimes there’s too much liquid in chili and you need to find ways to get it thicker.
+I find that my chili always needs a little help to thicken properly, and all of these tricks make it easy to get my chili to the perfect thickness every time.
 It makes a great meal even better!

+Do you usually have to thicken your chili?
 Which of the methods for thickening chili do you think you will use?
 Do you have other tricks for thickening chili?
-Let us know in the comments section
+Let us know in the comments section.